Tuning the magnetic properties of Kitaev materials via the antiferromagnetic proximity effect: Novel phases and application to an $\alpha$-RuCl$_3$/MnPS$_3$ bilayer

 In parallel, various other routes have been explored as means of uncovering new phases in $\alpha$-RuCl$_3$.
 Apart from chemical substitution, carrier doping~\cite{bastien_PRB2019}, strain engineering~\cite{bastien2018,bachus2020,kaib2021,kocsis2022} and twisting\cite{Akram_NanoLett2024}, an appealing alternative is to interface $\alpha$-RuCl$_3$ with a different vdW material.
 A first example along these lines is provided by $\alpha$-RuCl$_3$/graphene heterostructures, where charge transfer and screening can lead to novel correlated states at the interface\cite{mashhadi2019, zhou2019, biswas2019, Rizzo_NanoLett2020, gerber2020, leeb_PRL2021, balgley2022, shi2023magnetic}.
 A second example involves $\alpha$-RuCl$_3$/CrX$_3$ (X= I,Cl) heterostructures, in which the ferromagnetic (FM) order in CrX$_3$ acts on $\alpha$-RuCl$_3$ as a magnetic field with a dominant \emph{uniform} spatial component\cite{Zhang_PRB2024}.

 Here, we examine a related setting where a Kitaev material is subject to a \emph{staggered} magnetic field, which may originate from an adjacent vdW material with AFM order.
 A primary motivation to pursue this route is that Kitaev models with FM and AFM couplings have starkly different responses to external magnetic fields: the AFM model exhibits richer physics in a spatially uniform field, whereas the converse occurs in a staggered field\cite{Hickey_NatComm2019}.
-Since a significant fraction of Kitaev materials -- including $\alpha$-RuCl$_3$ and other compounds whose magnetic ions have $d^5$ or $d^7$ electronic configurations\cite{Jackeli_PRL2009, Chaloupka_PRL2010,Liu_PRB2018, Sano_PRB2018} -- are believed to possess FM Kitaev couplings, it is natural to ask what other phases they might realize in the proposed AFM proximity environment.
+Since a significant fraction of Kitaev materials -- including $\alpha$-RuCl$_3$ and other compounds whose magnetic ions have $d^5$ or $d^7$ electronic configurations\cite{Jackeli_PRL2009, Chaloupka_PRL2010,Liu_PRB2018, Sano_PRB2018} -- are believed to possess FM Kitaev couplings, it is natural to ask what new phases they might realize in the proposed AFM proximity environment.
 We tackle this question by studying the influence of a staggered magnetic field on two-dimensional spin models that interpolate between a pure FM Kitaev model and parameter sets previously proposed for $\alpha$-RuCl$_3$.
-As the model can be potentially realized in practice by interfacing an adjacent vdW material with AFM order, we also perform first-principles simulations in a heterobilayer of $\alpha$-RuCl$_3$ and the easy-axis antiferromagnet MnPS$_3$.
-We find that when a weak staggered field is applied to a Kitaev spin liquid (KSL), it gives rise to Majorana Fermi surfaces and antichiral edge states\cite{Colomes_PRL2018}.
+As the model can be potentially realized in practice by interfacing a monolayer of a Kitaev magnet with a vdW antiferromagnet, we also perform first-principles simulations in a heterobilayer of $\alpha$-RuCl$_3$ and the easy-axis antiferromagnet MnPS$_3$.
+We find that when a weak staggered field is applied to a Kitaev spin liquid (KSL), it gives rise to Majorana Fermi surfaces and antichiral edge states\cite{Nakazawa_PRB2022,Colomes_PRL2018}.
 At higher fields, a nematic phase without long-range magnetic order may emerge.
 In contrast, when the staggered field is applied to a zigzag phase, it induces a metamagnetic transition into a robust state with triple-$\mathbf{Q}$ magnetic order.
-We propose this state is a skyrmion crystal with a net topological charge, and discuss the possibility for it to be realized in an $\alpha$-RuCl$_3$/MnPS$_3$ heterobilayer.
+We propose that this state is a skyrmion crystal and discuss the possibility of it being realized in an $\alpha$-RuCl$_3$/MnPS$_3$ heterobilayer.

 The starting point for our model calculations is an effective Hamiltonian

 describing a single honeycomb layer of (pseudo)spin-$1/2$ moments $\mathbf{S}_i$ in a Kitaev material.
 Although the model does not include additional degrees of freedom, it will be instructive to refer to the aforementioned setup, in which the Kitaev layer ($L_1$) is interfaced with a monolayer ($L_2$) of a vdW magnet whose spins $\mathbf{s}_i$ display collinear Néel order.
 The three terms in Eq.~\eqref{eq:H} read: